Sign up for the Newsletter to receive the latest News & Events from Aspen Valley Hospital.

 Aspen Valley Hospital

 El Jebel Community Center

 Partially, yes, the Health Fair will begin with temperature screenings and registration outside of the Hospital’s Main Entrance.
-Be prepared for cold weather and dress in layers, as autumn weather can change rapidly.
+Be prepared for cool weather and dress in layers, as June weather can change rapidly.
 You will be admitted inside the Hospital at your appointment time for your blood draw.